 Back-siphonage occurs when a sudden drop in pressure causes suction of used or contaminated water back into the water supply.
 For example, let’s say a homeowner uses pesticides in their lawn, then waters the yard and water pools around a sprinkler head.
 Then the fire hydrant down the street is used, causing a sudden drop in water pressure.
 The water around the sprinkler head can be sucked back into the potable (public) water supply, contaminating the community’s drinking water supply.

 Backflow Preventer Installation in San Rafael

-A backflow preventer can be installed on your home’s pipes.
+In order to stop used water from reentering your plumbing, a backflow preventer can be installed on your home’s pipes.
 It prevents water from being siphoned or forced back into the potable water supply.
-Backflow preventers are mechanical in nature and have many moving parts which have a higher potential to malfunction than non-moving pieces — so you should have your backflow preventer tested annually to ensure that it is functioning properly.
-If your backflow preventer is not functioning properly, it must be repaired.
+Backflow preventers are mechanical in nature and have many moving parts, which have a higher potential to malfunction than non-moving pieces — so you should have your backflow preventer tested annually to ensure that it’s functioning properly.
+If your backflow preventer is broken or experiencing issues, it should be repaired immediately.

 3 Types of Backflow Preventers

-The most commonly used assembly is the pressure vacuum breaker, which has the simplest design — making them easy to install, maintain and repair.
+The most commonly used assembly is the pressure vacuum breaker, which has the simplest design — making it easy to install, maintain and repair.
 This assembly prevents back-siphonage only, not back-pressure.